 This importance made it a designated closed city during the Cold War years, which meant it was forbidden to foreigners.

 As the Soviet Union fell this all changed.
-However the arms factory – Izhevsky Mekhanicheski Zavod – is still turning out an enormous variety of Baikals – rifles, pistols and air weapons as well as shotguns.
+However the arms factory – Izhevsky Mekhanicheski Zavod –turns out an enormous variety of Baikals to this day.
+Rifles, pistols and air weapons as well as shotguns.

-Baikal guns first came across my radar in the 1980s and were then considered a bit of a joke.
+I first noticed Baikal guns in the 1980s when they were considered a bit of a joke.
 Theories abounded that they were created from melted-down battle tanks with the stocks fashioned from reject sleepers from the Trans-Siberian Railway…

-Admittedly neither the metal nor the (certainly not walnut) wood had anything like an elegant finish.
+You wouldn’t have bought the gun for the elegance of the metal and wood finish, that’s for sure.
 However the guns were tough and performed their task with a generally good degree of reliability.

 There’s what looks like a tiny screw head in the face of each of the knuckles, and if you turn each one through 90 degrees, the gun is transformed into a non-ejector.